EkaterinShitik/Bioinformatics_starter_pack/README.md

 | AttributeError: 'some' object has no attribute 'keys'                         | The 'seq' argument has incorrect 'some' type.
 It must be in dictionary type
 | TypeError: select_fastq() got an unexpected keyword argument 'n'   | The name of argument 'n' is written incorrectly
 | TypeError: '>=' not supported between instances of 'float' and 'str'| The arguments are inputed in incorrect type
+| ValueError: 'File with such name exists!
+Change output_filename arg!' | File with such name exists in 'fastq_filtrator_results' directory

 ## Program `bio_files_processor.py`